How To Create a Cartoon Avatar from a Photo

 Step 3 – Open the App

 Next, it’s time to open your new cartoon app.
 Allow all the necessary permissions so that the app can use your camera or access your gallery as needed.
 In Cartoon Photo Editor, the interface is very simple; you can choose between editing an existing photo or video, taking a new picture to work with, or upgrading to the professional version to get rid of the ads.
-If you aren’t planning to do a lot of cartoon avatars, you probably only need to use the program occasionally and can put up with some ads, but it’s up to you.
+If you aren’t planning to do a lot of cartoon avatars, you might be willing to put up with the ads in the free version, but the choice is ultimately yours!

 For our sample picture, we’re going to tap Photos and then select the picture we want to cartoonize from the gallery.